eimis-ans/eimis-synapse/README.md

 - to store Terraform state files : an S3 object storage with the credentials to connect to (access key, secret key, endpoint and region)
 - to reach the future synapse homeserver : a valid dns zone hosted by OVH
+- to send some mails to users : a valid access to a SMTP service

 ## Provisioning
 - Create a local.env.sh file copying the script/local.env.template.sh file